Salty404/FinalLenguajeMarcas/README.md

 Se ha utilizado Bootstrap.
 Las imágenes han sido todas editadas por mí.
-Solo era necesaria la inclusión del index, los enlaces no llevan a ninguna página ni realizan ninguna acción.
+Solo era necesaria la inclusión del index.

+# Final Project of Markup Languages

+Final Project of Markup Languages, one of my subjects of the 1st year in HNC Web Application Development.

+I have used Bootstrap.
+All the images have been edited by me.
+The index was the only requirement of the project.